dhtml/phpformapi/ReadMe.md

 We use the [phpformapi group](https://groups.google.com/forum/#!forum/phpformapi) for issues that are being tracked here on GitHub.

 You can chat with us on facebook http://facebook.com/dhtml5

+## Dependencies
+This project utilizes [PHP Simple HTML DOM Parser](http://simplehtmldom.sourceforge.net/index.htm) and will work in any PHP 5.0+ environment.

 ## License